thad75/OptionAI/README.md

 </h1>

 Welcome to the AI Labs repository.
-This repository contains all labs and projects related to artificial intelligence that ENSEA 2a students can use to learn and apply various AI techniques and concepts.
+This repository contains all labs and projects related to artificial intelligence that ENSEA 2a students can use to learn to apply various AI techniques and concepts.

 # [TP1 : Introduction to AI ](TP1)